RepoDynamics/PyPackIT/docs/website/source/manual/control/structure/index.md

 placed at the root of your repository.
-You can customize the location of this directory by creating a file at `{{ pp_meta.custom.path.file_path_meta }}` containing the new path (relative to the root of repository).
+You can customize the location of this directory by creating a file at `{{ pp_meta.custom.path.file_path_meta }}` containing the new path, relative to the root of your repository.
-If this file exists, {{ pp_meta.name }} will look for the control center directory at the path specified in this file, otherwise, it will look for it at the default location, i.e., at `./.meta`.
-Note that you must also manually rename/move the control center directory to match the new path in the same commit where you create/modify/delete the path declaration file.

 ::::{dropdown} Example